Hoover Building Occupants

 Commerce Departmental Library

 Originally the Patent Office Library, this two-story space is noteworthy for its beautiful decorative finishes, including vaulted ceiling, chandeliers, and walnut wainscoting and bookcases.
 The library offers wonderful views of the Ellipse and south lawn of the White House.
-The Commerce Library serves as a Federal Depository and is open to the public for use.
-Located just off Pennsylvania Avenue, the library is also available to those looking for a quiet place to read and work.
+The Commerce Library serves as a Federal Depository and is open to the public by appointment only.